Flow-sensitive typing: Benefits

+From a Programming Languages perspective, it's reasonable to say that flow-sensitive typing is the feature that finally made it possible to build usable type-safe programming languages with union types and without rampant dynamic checking.
+Until this point, attempts to add this feature to languages such as Scheme generally resulted in intractably large type representations.
+One example of a system with limited support for union types is Wright and Cartwright's "Soft Scheme."

-Implementations
+History and Implementations

+The history of the idea goes back at least to Tony Hoare's "record class discriminators" from the mid-1960s.
+However, practical type systems including it as a feature are much more recent.

-Typed Scheme, a type system for Scheme, was the first type system with this feature.
-Its successor, Typed Racket (a dialect of Racket), still makes extensive use of occurrence typing.
+Typed Scheme, a type system for Scheme developed by Sam Tobin-Hochstadt and first published in 2008, was the first type system to include occurrence typing.
+Its successor, Typed Racket (a dialect of Racket), is also based on occurrence typing.
 Shortly after Typed Scheme, David J. Pearce independently reinvented flow-typing in Whiley.

-Typed JavaScript observed that in “scripting” languages, flow-typing depends on more than conditional predicates; it also depends on state and control flow.
+Typed JavaScript observed that in "scripting" languages, flow-typing depends on more than conditional predicates; it also depends on state and control flow.
 This style has since been adopted in languages like Ceylon, TypeScript and Facebook Flow.

 There are also a few languages that don't have union types but do have nullable types, that have a limited form of this feature that only applies to nullable types, such as C#, Kotlin, and Lobster.

 Alternatives

 Pattern matching reaches the same goals as flow-sensitive typing, namely reducing verbosity and making up for terser code, easier to read and modify.

 It achieves this is in a different way, it allows to match the type of a structure, extract data out of it at the same time by declaring new variable.
 As such, it reduces the ceremony around type casting and value extraction.
 Pattern matching works best when used in conjunction with algebraic data types because all the cases can be enumerated and statically checked by the compiler.

-See this example mock for future Java versions:
+See this example mock for Java: